-Two group members now prepare their own alloy, specimen $H_n$ (see instructions below), ready for analysis on Day 2.
-The remaining group members relocate to the computer room to begin the MATLAB data processing (see Section 6.).
+Two group members now prepare their own alloy, specimen $S_n$ (see instructions below), which will be analysed by the staff before the beginning of Day 2.
+The remaining group members relocate to the computer room to begin the MATLAB data processing (see Section 4.).

-At the end of Day 1, check the temperature of the sample; if it is below 100°C, you can stop the data logging.
+At the end of Day 1, check the temperature of the sample; if it is below $100^{\circ}$ C, you can stop the data logging.
 However, remember that a laptop is recording data from two furnaces so check both temperatures.
-If the temperature is above 100°C, then notify the demonstrators.
-The data from Day 1 will be collected at the beginning of Day 2.
-The data from Day 2 will be collected the start of the next week.
+If the temperature is above $100^{\circ}$ C, then notify the demonstrators.
+All data, including the $S_n$ samples, will be collected at the beginning of Day 2.
 It is your responsibility to collect the data.

 3.6.
-Preparing Sample Hn
+Preparing Sample Sn

-In order to prepare specimen $H_n$ , you must decide on its composition.
+In order to prepare specimen $S_n$ , you must decide on its composition.
 Weigh the appropriate quantities of pure X and pure Y using the raw materials provided to give a total weight of 100g.
 You should take a note of the actual weights and equipment used (as this might be useful in your error discussion).
 Place X and Y together in the supplied crucible and let the Demonstrators know you are ready for further instructions.
 You must not enter the furnace room without supervision.

-Under the supervision of the Demonstrators, put on protective clothing (visor, gloves and apron).
-With their guidance, place the crucible into the furnace pre-heated to 350°C using the long-handled tongs.
-Secure a glass test-tube in a retort stand ready to receive the molten metal.
+Under the supervision of the Demonstrators, put on protective clothing (visor, gloves, apron and shoe spats).
+With their guidance, place the crucible into the furnace preheated to 350°C using the long-handled tongs.
+Secure a stainless steel test-tube in a retort stand ready to receive the molten metal.

-After 30 minutes, insert the thermocouple into the mold, remove the crucible containing the molten metal and stir with a graphite rod prior to pouring the molten metal into a glass test-tube.
+After 30 minutes, insert the thermocouple into the mold, remove the crucible containing the molten metal and stir with a graphite rod prior to pouring the molten metal into the steel test-tube.
 Allow the specimen to cool for 10 minutes.
-Specimen $H_n$ is now ready for analysis on Day 2.
+Specimen $S_n$ is now ready for analysis.